mohit071/json-displayer/README.md

+1. TO START THE PROJECT

+### `npm install`

+### `npm start`

-1.you can put your json into the text area
+2. you can put your json into the text area
-2.then click validate
-3.if the json is valid it will show validated json below it 4.otherwise it throws error
+3. Then click validate if the json is valid it will show validated json below it.